 Artwork in Origin

 In his newest novel Origin, Dan Brown uses the power of artwork as he has in his prior novels.
 Origin takes place in the beautiful cities of Bilboa and Barcelona, Spain.
 While all Dan Brown novels include a copious amount of artwork, Origin differs from the other novels because Brown integrates a lot of modern art into his new novel.
 By using more modern art in the novel, Dan Brown is able to reach a more progressive, millennial-aged audience than his other books, which included artwork from many traditionally famous artists such as Michelangelo, Leonardo Da Vinci, Bernini, and so on.
 In Brown’s past novels, artwork has always been used as clues and symbols for Langdon to follow in order to accomplish the main goal of the novel.
-However, in Origin, the artwork pertains most directly to the overarching themes of the novel, rather than to the novels plotline.
+However, in Origin, the artwork pertains most directly to the overarching themes of the novel, rather than to the novel’s plotline.
 Since Origin uses more technological clues for Langdon to follow, Brown connected multiple different pieces of modern art and traditional art to the different themes of the book to reinforce the main ideas being discussed in the novel.
 While all of Dan Brown books use a multitude of artwork in each novel, Origin differs from Brown’s original novels because of the incorporation of more modern art into the story, and his correlation of themes to the pieces of artwork in this novel.

 The first piece of modern artwork that Robert Langdon focuses on in Origin is The Swimming Pool by Yves Klein.
 Winston, Langdon’s personal audio tour guide for the Guggenheim, describes the artwork as the biggest painting in the Guggenheim’s collection.
-Yves Klein invented the color that he used to create the painting, International Klein Blue, which Langdon says it did give him the sense that he could dive right into the painting.
+Yves Klein invented the color that he used to create the painting, International Klein Blue, that Langdon claims gave him the sense that he could dive right into the painting.
 Another modern piece that Langdon and Winston discussed was Maman by Louise Bourgeois.
 This sculpture depicts a 30-foot-tall, 32-foot-wide female black widow spider carrying an egg-sack, hence the name maman, which means “mom” in French.
-Langdon immediately does not like the sculpture because he describes himself as a “classicist”, so this sculpture is rather distasteful in his opinion (O, VI, 38).
+Langdon immediately dislikes the sculpture because he describes himself as a “classicist”, so this sculpture is rather distasteful in his opinion (O, VI, 38).
 However, Winston immediately disagrees with him.
 Winston describes Maman to be the perfect example of juxtaposition because the black widow in nature is known for being a lethal and deadly predator, but in this sculpture, she is depicted with having an egg-sack, which gives the notion that she is fragile because she is bringing new life into the world.
-She is “both predator and progenitor- a powerful core perched atop impossibly slender legs, conveying both strength and fragility,” as described by Winston (O, VI, 38).
+She is “both predator and progenitor — a powerful core perched atop impossibly slender legs, conveying both strength and fragility,” as described by Winston (O, VI, 38).
 Winston even goes as far as to compare Maman to Michelangelo’s David, describing how David’s strong stance and determined eyes juxtaposed against his almost feminine vulnerability of his limp wrist and lose slingshot parallel the female’s spider fierce predator nature but motherly instinct to protect her egg-sac of burgeoning life.
 While The Swimming Pool and Maman are pieces of artwork that Brown uses to show his focus on modern art in Origin, his other included pieces of artwork all correlate to a theme in the novel.